Mont Saint Michel guide France

 Mont Saint-Michel

-Abbot's Church - Located on the highest point of the island.
-They built it on a rocky spur of the mountain.
-It offers a wonderful view of the surrounding countryside and the sea.
-It combines various architectural styles from Romanesque to flamboyant, i.e. Gothic.
+Abbot's Church - It is located at the highest point of the island.
+It was built on a rocky spur of a mountain.
+It offers a magnificent view of the surrounding landscape and the sea.
+It combines various architectural styles from Romanesque to flamboyant, that is, Gothic.
+If you want to feel like a medieval pilgrim, prepare your muscles - there are 350 steps to the top, which is cardio like from a fitness center, only with a better view. :)

 Monastry garden

-Merveille (Miracle) - A complex of Gothic buildings on the north side of the island comprising a cloister, refectory and other monastic rooms, built between the 13th and 16th centuries.
-The famous amphitheater is surrounded by a double row of delicately carved arches resting on granite pillars.
-The early 13th-century gabled dining room is lit by a wall of recessed windows – remarkable given that the steep fall precluded the use of flying buttresses.
-The Gothic guest hall with 2 huge fireplaces dates from 1213.
-One of the oldest rooms of the abbey, the "Subterranean Chapel of the Virgin Mary", was rediscovered in 1903.
+Merveille (Miracle) - A complex of Gothic buildings on the north side of the island, comprising a cloister, refectory and other monastic rooms, built between the 13th and 16th centuries.
+The famous cloister is surrounded by a double row of finely carved arches resting on granite piers.
+The early 13th-century dining room with its barrel-vaulted roof is lit by a wall of recessed windows – remarkable given that the steep drop made the use of flying buttresses impossible.
+The Gothic guest hall with its 2 huge fireplaces dates from 1213.
+One of the oldest rooms in the abbey, the “Subterranean Chapel of Our Lady”, was rediscovered in 1903.

 Saint-Aubert Chapel

-Walls and Fortifications - Mont Saint-Michel is surrounded by medieval walls and fortifications that provided protection against invaders.
-A walk along the ramparts offers wonderful views of the surrounding sea coast and countryside.
+Walls and Fortifications - Mont Saint-Michel is surrounded by medieval ramparts and fortifications that provided protection from invaders.
+A walk along the ramparts offers magnificent views of the surrounding coastline and countryside.
+And why has Mont Saint-Michel never been conquered?
+Because the best ramparts are those that nature itself builds for you – and when you add a few towers and strong walls, you have a winner!

 Town of Mont Saint-Michel - At the foot of the abbey is a small medieval town with narrow streets, historic houses, shops and restaurants.
-A walk around the town will take you back in time and allow you to discover hidden corners and picturesque nooks and crannies.
+A walk through the town will take you back in time and allow you to discover hidden corners and picturesque corners.
+Imagine that in this town, visited by millions of tourists every year, there are only 30 permanent residents!

 The town of Mont Saint-Michel